rust-lang/regex/README.md

 ### Crate features

-This crate comes with several features that permit tweaking the trade off between binary size, compilation time and runtime performance.
+This crate comes with several features that permit tweaking the trade-off between binary size, compilation time and runtime performance.
 Users of this crate can selectively disable Unicode tables, or choose from a variety of optimizations performed by this crate to disable.